joseantoniobg/projectmark-takehome-test/readme.md

 Also added a user to be the author of a topic, and added permissions:

 - Viewer users cannot create topics
-- Author users only can edit their own topics
+- Editor users only can edit their own topics
 - Admin can edit any topic

 It's not possible to delete a topic, only edit it